SenseNet/sn-benchmark/docs/benchmark-details.md

 "Visitor:10+2,Aministrator:5+1"
 "Visitor:16+4|200,Editor:8+2|20,Aministrator:4+1|10"
 ```
+Every profile name is projected to a file name in the `exelocation\Profiles` directory.

 ##### SITE (alias: S) - required
 Comma separated url list (e.g.: *'http://mysite1,http://mysite1'*).
 These urls will be selected and used in a random order and will be supplemented by the relative urls from the current profile.